 I have a serious jewelry problem.
 All of my favorite stuff is either vintage or costume, so it’s not a spending problem so much as it’s an amount problem.
 The stuff I wear regularly currently resides in small Ziplock bags inside a white Balenciaga box (which used to contain my iPad case), which sits on top of my dresser.
-I’ve looked high and low for other ways to store my stash, but nothing particularly attractive or capable of holding giant, breast-plate-sized necklaces has ever surfaced.
-A clean, minimal white box from my favorite brand seems like the best I’m going to do.

 As you might have noticed, Megs and I are absolutely spring-obsessed lately.
 Not only did the season just officially begin yesterday, but the weather in New York has been so sunny and perfect, so archetypically spring-like, that it’s hard to think about anything else when the windows are open and a gentle breeze is teasing us every few minutes.
-To be inside working is positively unfair on days like the ones that we’ve been having, but such is life, I guess.
-We all have to make rent.

 Leave it to Louis Vuitton to solve a handbag problem that we didn’t even know we had – how do you get more handbags on the runway than there are models to carry them without weighing down the ready-to-wear?
 As it turns out, the answer is creating a travel-themed show, complete with a functioning train, and giving the models each a uniform-clad porter to carry her “luggage.”
 Vuitton took full advantage of these runway helpers, loading each model-helper down with multiple bags – sometimes as many as four.